-Surrey Adult Learning's Family Learning courses are for parents and carers to help you give your children a positive start in life and to help support your child's learning and development at home and school.
+Family Learning offer courses for parents and carers to help give children a positive start in life and support their learning and development at home and school.

-Full details, including how to sign up, are available on the Family Learning Parenting prospectus webpage.
+Full details, including how to sign up, are available on the Family Learning web page.

 These are usually free and offer confidential information and advice about any concerns you may have about your children or family.
 You can talk to them about any aspect of family life including children's behaviour, teenagers, adult relationships, separation and divorce, grandchildren and step parenting issues.